James Rolfe Murie: Collaboration with George Dorsey

-Anthropologist George Dorsey was a curator of anthropology at the Field Museum between 1899 to 1915 and focused on the tribes of the Plains Indians between 1901 and 1907, including the Pawnee, Arapaho, and Cheyenne.
-Murie started working as Dorsey’s full-time assistant in 1902, and Murie worked with Dorsey as an indigenous community scholar and interlocutor who participated in cross-cultural transfer of oral traditions along with Burgess Hunt (Wichita).
+Anthropologist George Dorsey was a curator of anthropology at the Field Museum between 1899 and 1915 and focused on the tribes of the Plains Indians between 1901 and 1907, including the Pawnee, Arapaho, and Cheyenne.
+Murie started working as Dorsey's full-time assistant in 1902, and Murie worked with Dorsey as an indigenous community scholar and interlocutor who participated in cross-cultural transfer of oral traditions along with Burgess Hunt (Wichita).
 Another key informant was Cleaver Warden (Southern Arapaho).
-In Monsters of Contact: Historical Trauma in Caddoan Oral Traditions (2018), Van de Logt address how Murie’s family relationships as well acculturation through schooling and religion affected his collaboration with Dorsey like Warden.
-In a letter to Fletcher in 1901 or 1902, Murie remarked that he “was very very sorry to have to leave the work with you and go over to Dorsey- for his work is entirely different from yours."
+In Monsters of Contact: Historical Trauma in Caddoan Oral Traditions (2018), Van de Logt address how Murie's family relationships as well acculturation through schooling and religion affected his collaboration with Dorsey like Warden.
+In a letter to Fletcher in 1901 or 1902, Murie remarked that he "was very very sorry to have to leave the work with you and go over to Dorsey- for his work is entirely different from yours."

 Dorsey hired Murie, Hunt, and Warden to collect cultural information and objects from the Pawnee and Arapaho tribes.
 Murie also collected and transcribed ethnographic data related to the Skidi Pawnee, including Pawnee ceremonial material obtained from a monolingual Skiri Pawnee priest, Roaming Scout.
-These texts were key for Douglas Parks and Lula Pratt’s A Dictionary of Skiri Pawnee, published in 2008 because they document a Pawnee style without English stylistic influence.
+These texts were key for Douglas Parks and Lula Pratt's A Dictionary of Skiri Pawnee, published in 2008 because they document a Pawnee style without English stylistic influence.
 Murie also communicated with Dorsey to inform him when Pawnee ceremonies were taking place and provided information on his own experiences of language, mythology, and symbolism.

-Dorsey’s collaboration with Murie ended in 1907, when Dorsey was to publish a manuscript about the Pawnee, funded by the Carnegie Institution of Washington, called The Pawnee: Mythology (1906).
+Dorsey's collaboration with Murie ended in 1907, when Dorsey was to publish a manuscript about the Pawnee, funded by the Carnegie Institution of Washington, called The Pawnee: Mythology (1906).
 Dorsey and Murie were both listed as the authors.
-Much of Murie’s work for the Field Museum remains unpublished.
+Much of Murie's work for the Field Museum remains unpublished.
 Douglas Parks traced the history of the collaboration between Dorsey and Murie referring to narratives told by Roaming Scout, a Pawnee priest, that were recorded by Dorsey and Murie during their work together.

 After his work with Dorsey ended, Murie continued to work for the Bureau of American Ethnology and the American Museum of Natural History.
 In 1915, Murie conducted the Morning Star ceremony himself.
 The Pawnee had identified 24 stars and 15 constellations on a star chart painted on a buckskin hide that was currently housed in the Field Museum.
-Chamberlain utilized Murie’s data to show how this document depicted stars of religious and ritual significance for the Skidi Pawnee.
+Chamberlain utilized Murie's data to show how this document depicted stars of religious and ritual significance for the Skidi Pawnee.
 The National Anthropological Archives currently houses a Pawnee star chart with a two-page explanation from James Murie written on June 24, 1911.